Mihir2811/AutoML_Prophet/README.md

-This report details the development of a machine learning model for predicting the prices of second-hand cars, utilizing a dataset generated from key vehicle features.
+This Model details the development of a machine learning model for predicting the prices of second-hand cars, utilizing a dataset generated from key vehicle features.
 The dataset includes variables such as manufacturer, model, year of purchase, fuel type, and mileage.
 Through exploratory data analysis (EDA), we